julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, March 22, 2025.
+Sunday, March 23, 2025.
 Quote of the day:

-> "First love is only a little foolishness and a lot of curiosity." - George Bernard Shaw
+> "We innovate by starting with the customer and working backwards.
+That becomes the touchstone for how we invent." - Jeff Bezos